mgonzalezbaile/DesignPatternsInPHP/Observer/README.md

 ```

 We have been forced to touch a method that we knew it was already working properly, with the risk to introduce bugs to it.
 This breaks the Open Closed Principle, that says that you must keep your code open for extension but closed for modification.
-Also, now you need to make even more complex the test that you already had for that method to assert that:
+Also, now you need to make even more complex the test that you already had to assert that:

 1. The password was changed
 2. The email was sent
 3. The sms was sent